ambientkit/ambient-template/README.md

 # Change to the new project folder.
 cd ambapp

-# Download the Go dependencies.
+# Download Go dependencies, create storage files, create .env file, generate a
-go mod download

-# Create the session and site files in the storage folder.
-make storage

-# Create the .env file.
-make env

-# Generate a new private key.
+# new private key, and generate a hash for the password.
-make privatekey >> .env

-# Generate a new password hash (replace with your password).
+# Ensure you replace 'passwordhere' with your passowrd.
-make passhash passwordhere >> .env
+make init passwordhere

 # Start the webserver on port 8080 (local development with no Docker).
-make run-env
+make start
 ```

 The login page is located at: http://localhost:8080/login.